udaan-iitt/editions/2021_Summer/film_review_the_boy.md

 ---
 title: "The Boy: A review"
-category: "Review"
+category: Review
-date: "2021-06-02 12:00:00 +09:00"
+date: 2021-06-02 12:00:00 +09:00
-desc: "I couldn't sleep until late-night after watching this"
+desc: I couldn't sleep until late-night after watching this
-thumbnail: "./images/theboy.jpg"
+thumbnail: ./images/theboy.jpg
-authors: "Anush Mangal"
+authors: Anush Mangal
 starred: false
-abio: "NONE"
+abio: NONE
-alt: "movie"
+alt: movie
 ---
 The college had just announced the postponement of classes for an entire month, and my excitement knew no bounds.
 I had several plans in the back of my mind to execute during these &ldquo;vacations&rdquo;.
 But before that, I needed a break!
 And what could be more suitable than watching some movies?

 So I just surfed through the internet, searched for some excellent Hollywood movies to watch (as I am a complete novice in this matter) when I found out &ldquo;THE BOY&rdquo;.
 It is a horror movie, and hence, it intrigued me.